Configuration wizard for REST-only applications

 The configuration consists of three blocks:

-- header,
+- a header,

 - steps with fields,

-- save parameters.
+- saving parameters.

 Header